 Light a pretty candle or diffuse essential oils to add a cozy but fresh feeling to any space!

 The new year is an energizing time of resolutions and new beginnings.
 I keep my winter decor simple, but I like to add in pops of colour and a few new items to keep it fun.
-In the dining room, I added a little bit of pink by adding some throw pillows from my previously mentioned pillow closet!
+In the dining room, I added a little bit of colour by adding some pink throw pillows from my previously mentioned pillow closet!
 Pink is my favourite colour.
 And it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!

 Our bedroom also got a fluff with a few more flowers and my favourite pillow from the Jillian Harris x Etsy line from Cloth and Main!
 This simple, natural linen bedding is what I use year-round on our bed!
 Linen is my favourite material… it stays cool in the summer and is easy to wash and hard-wearing!